National Service Secretariat (Ghana): Terms of service

 All graduates from Ghanaian tertiary institutions must complete a one-year mandatory national service.
 Every year several ten of thousands of graduates are posted to various sectors as service personnel.
 In 2009 - 2010 service year, about 67,000 graduates were posted.
 In the 2010 - 2011 service year, 50,069 personnel were posted.
 The service is done irrespective of type of sponsorship the individual may have received or the country in which the tertiary course was pursued in.
 The personnel upon posting to an establishment is subject to the rules and regulations that govern it.
 In a case where the establishment's rules conflict with that of the NSS, the latter's is used.
 Again, graduates who are sponsored by certain institutions to offer tertiary programmes return to those institutions for their national service.

 Allowance

 Service personnel are paid monthly allowances.
 The amount paid is determined by the Ministry of Finance.
 The allowance that is approved is what the ministry would pay the personnel throughout the service year.
 Payment is calculated from the date the service personnel reports for duty at his/her designated post.

 Annual leave

 All personnel are entitled to a one month's annual terminal leave for the year that spans their service.
 The month leave is usually given in August to all personnel.

 National Service Certificate

-After completion of the mandatory one-year national service, The National Service Secretariat issues a National Cervice certificate to all Personnel.
+After completion of the mandatory one-year national service, The National Service Secretariat issues a National Service certificate to all Personnel.